DOT Regulations for Car Haulers

 What Happens Once I Get a Permit?

-Before you can get behind the wheel of a tractor-trailer combination, it's important to determine what type of rig best fits your needs.
+Before you can get behind the wheel of a tractor-trailer combination, it's essential to determine what type of rig best fits your needs.
 Once you know, find a CDL trainer or an experienced car hauler who can mentor you as you prepare for your CDL test.
-During the required practice period in between earning your permit and taking the test, be sure to become acquainted with every function and button on your truck, tractor and trailer – this knowledge will serve you well when driving on the road.
+During the required practice period in between earning your permit and taking the test, be sure to become acquainted with every function and button on your truck, tractor, and trailer – this knowledge will serve you well when driving on the road.
 With adequate preparation, you'll soon be ready to take the wheel and hit the open highway!
 Learn here How to Prepare for a Compliance DOT Audit.

 DOT Regulations Related to Personal Goods & Vehicle Weight

-Per federal regulations, it's important to stay within the allowable weight limit when loading cargo onto a transport vessel.
+Per federal regulations, it's essential to stay within the allowable weight limit when loading cargo onto a transport vessel.
 The maximum amount of weight depends on the number of axles present.
 To determine the total weight of your load, simply add up the estimated weights of each vehicle being transported.
 Staying within legal limits can help ensure safe and successful journeys!

 Requirements About the Height of Vehicles